 2. Build a new range

-Click the New button under Build in the Spreadsheet add-on.
+Click the New button under Build in the Spreadsheet App.
 This will allow you to build a range by dragging and dropping your Cube dimensions to configure the report structure.
 It is essentially a simple pivot table-like architecture with columns, rows, and filters.

-- Filters: Any other dimensions can be set as filters by dragging them into the filter area or clicking Add Remaining Dimensions.
+Filters: Any other dimensions can be set as filters by dragging them into the filter area or clicking Add Remaining Dimensions.
 Make selections in these filters to narrow down the data fetched.

 You also have the option to toggle on or off zero or blank rows.
 This excludes rows without data when you fetch.